-Territory - have the capacity to expand the industry and add
+Northern Territory - have the capacity to expand the industry and add considerably

-Shelf Project is the largest single resource project in Australia, and
+Project is the largest single resource project in Australia, and represents

-represents a AUD 12 billion investment in off-shore production and
+a AUD 12 billion investment in off-shore production and onshore processing

-processing facilities.
-The Joint Venture Participants' expansion of
+facilities.
+The Joint Venture Participants' expansion of facilities at Karratha

-at Karratha will potentially double Australia's LNG production to 14.5
+will potentially double Australia's LNG production to 14.5 million tonnes

 Entire 3.6 mtpa output of Egyptian LNG Train 2 to Lake Charles for approximately one year with some volumes to be switched to Brindisi thereafter